-- During plenary session on 21 March 2011 the Chairperson of the Public Accounts Committee (PAC) moved that a specific matter affecting the privilege of the Assembly should be referred to the Committee on Standards and Privileges.
-The Chairperson explained that on 18 January 2011, a draft report on the PAC's inquiry into performance and governance in NI Water was leaked to the media.
-The PAC had subsequently commissioned an inquiry into the leak but this was not conclusive.
-The PAC therefore agreed at its meeting on 15 March 2011 that, in its view, this was a matter affecting the privilege of the Assembly and decided that it should seek to have the matter referred under Standing Order 70. - The Speaker responded by confirming that in his opinion the requirements of Standing Order 70 had been complied with and that the matter would be referred to the Committee on Standards and Privileges.
-Correspondence to the then Chairperson from the Speaker setting out this opinion is attached at Appendix 1 of this report. - 3.
+- 4. During plenary session on 21 March 2011 the Chairperson of the Public Accounts Committee (PAC) moved that a specific matter affecting the privilege of the Assembly should be referred to the Committee on Standards and Privileges.
+The Chairperson explained that on 18 January 2011, a draft report on the PAC's Inquiry into Performance and Governance in NI Water was leaked to the media.
+The PAC had subsequently commissioned an inquiry into the leak, but this had not been conclusive.
+The PAC therefore agreed at its meeting on 15 March 2011 that this was a matter affecting the privilege of the Assembly and that it should seek to have the matter referred under Standing Order 70. - 5.
+The Speaker confirmed that in his opinion the requirements of Standing Order 70 had been met and that the matter would be referred to the Committee on Standards and Privileges.
+Correspondence to the then Chairperson from the Speaker setting out this opinion is attached at Appendix 1. - 6.
 The Committee met on 23 March 2011 to consider the referral.
-The Committee agreed to refer the matter, under Standing Order 69A, to the interim Assembly Commissioner for Standards so that he might carry out an investigation and report back to the Committee.
-The Committee agreed the following terms of reference for the investigation: - To establish the circumstances surrounding the unauthorised disclosure of the draft PAC report on its inquiry into the performance and governance of NI Water on 18 January 2011; - To seek to establish the source of the unauthorised disclosure; - To comment on the efficacy of referring such matters as breaches of privilege for investigation by the Commissioner; - To report the findings of the investigation to the Committee on Standards and Privileges. - 4.
-In doing so the Committee recognised that this was the first referral such as this to the interim Commissioner and that, as such, there may be lessons to be learned in terms of the effectiveness of this approach in handling such matters in the future. - 5.
-At its meeting on 23 November 2011 the Committee noted correspondence from the office of the interim Assembly Commissioner for Standards which requested that the Committee agree to extend the terms of reference of the investigation to enable the interim Commissioner to include recommendations of a systemic nature in relation to the protection of information and documents more generally.
-The Committee agreed to this request. - 6.
-The interim Commissioner has now completed his investigation and has submitted his report to the Committee.
-A copy of his report is included at Annex A. The Committee considered the report at its meeting on 20 June 2012.
-The Committee wishes to take further time to consider in greater detail the findings of the interim Commissioner's report but has nonetheless decided to publish at this stage his report in full so that his findings can be put into the public domain. - 7.
-Key outcomes and findings from the investigation include the following: - The interim Commissioner has been unable to identify with any certainty the source of the unauthorised disclosure of the draft PAC report on NI Water (Paragraph 80); - There were three separate groups of individuals who were potential sources of the leak.
-These groups are the (January 2011) Members of the PAC; the staff of the Assembly Secretariat; and the staff of the Northern Ireland Audit Office (NIAO) (Paragraph 104);
+The Committee agreed to refer the matter, under Standing Order 69A, to the interim Commissioner for investigation and provided the following terms of reference: - To establish the circumstances surrounding the unauthorised disclosure of the draft PAC report on its Inquiry into the Performance and Governance of NI Water on 18 January 2011; - To establish the source of the unauthorised disclosure; - To comment on the efficacy of referring such matters as breaches of privilege for investigation by the Commissioner; - To report the findings of the investigation to the Committee on Standards and Privileges; - 7.
+The Committee recognised that this was the first referral of its kind to the interim Commissioner and that, as such, the opportunity should be taken to review the procedure once the investigation was completed. - 8.
+At a subsequent meeting on 23 November 2011 the Committee considered correspondence from the office of the interim Commissioner which requested that the Committee agree to extend the terms of reference of the investigation to enable him to include recommendations of a systemic nature in relation to the protection of information and documents more generally.
+The Committee agreed to this request.
+Correspondence from the Deputy N I Ombudsman setting out this request is attached at Appendix 1. - 9.
+The interim Commissioner completed his investigation and submitted his report to the Committee.
+A copy of the interim Commissioner's report is included at Appendix 1.